AyatanaIndicators/ayatana-indicator-datetime/README.md

                  day to the end of the same month.
                  Client code implementing the calendar view should call this when the user clicks on a new day, month, or year.<br />
-    State: a dictionary containing these key value/pairs:
+    State: a dictionary containing these key value/pairs:<br />
           **appointment-days**: an array of day-of-month ints.
-Used by the calendar menuitem to mark appointment days.
+Used by the calendar menuitem to mark appointment days.<br />
           **calendar-day**: int64, a time_t.
-Used by the calendar menuitem to know which year/month should be visible and which day should have the cursor.
+Used by the calendar menuitem to know which year/month should be visible and which day should have the cursor.<br />
           **show-week-numbers**: if true, show week numbers in the calendar.<br />
     Parameter: int64, a time_t specifying which year/month should be visible and which day should have the cursor.